MicrosoftDocs/learn/learn-pr/edge/integrate-with-pwabuilder/includes/4-app-manifest-service-worker.md

-After analyzing your project, PWABuilder will provide options to generate the app manifest and service worker files if the app does not have them already.
+After analyzing your project, PWABuilder provides options to generate the app manifest and service worker files if the app doesn't have them already.
 As a review, the app manifest is a JSON file that controls an app's appearance and launch.
 The service worker is a JavaScript file that manages network requests and enables offline usage and push notifications.

 ## Generate app manifest and service worker files